 Shore Fishing in Thailand

 In Florida and Hawaii, I fished from the shore often.
-Here’s a post I wrote about fishing in Hawaii on a website I sold years ago.
 Here’s an entire website dedicated to Florida fishing (Salty101) that I’ve been adding to recently.
 I just have that insatiable urge to go fishing again lately now that my interest in Thailand snakes is fading.